Celeste Cortesi: Miss Earth 2018

-After winning the Miss Earth Philippines 2018 pageant, she gained the right to represent the Philippines at the Miss Earth 2018 pageant.
+By winning Miss Earth Philippines 2018, she gained the right to represent the Philippines at Miss Earth 2018.

-At the end of the competition, she finished as a Top 8 finalist.
+At the end of the competition, she finished as a top eight finalist.
 Nguyễn Phương Khánh of Vietnam won the said pageant.

 Miss Universe Philippines 2022

-On April 6, 2022, representing Pasay, Cortesi was confirmed as one of the 32 official contestants for the Miss Universe Philippines 2022 competition.
+On April 6, 2022, representing Pasay, Cortesi was confirmed as one of the 32 official contestants for Miss Universe Philippines 2022.

-During the competition, Cortesi won the following awards: